awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-batch.md

 If you choose to include language codes, you must include at least two\.
 There's no limit on the number of language codes you can include, but we recommend using between two and five for optimal efficiency and accuracy\.

 **Note**
 If you include language codes with your request and none of the language codes you provide match the language, or languages, identified in your audio, Amazon Transcribe selects the closest language match from your specified language codes\.
 It then produces a transcript in that language\.
 For example, if your media is in US English \(`en-US`\) and you provide Amazon Transcribe with the language codes `zh-CN`, `fr-FR`, and `de-DE`, Amazon Transcribe is likely to match your media to German \(`de-DE`\) and produce a German\-language transcription\.
-Mismatching language codes and spoken languages can result in an inaccurate transcript, so we advise caution when including language codes\.
+Mismatching language codes and spoken languages can result in an inaccurate transcript, so we recommend caution when including language codes\.

 ## Combining language identification with other Amazon Transcribe features<a name="lang-id-batch-features"></a>